Multi-Generational Travel: How to Plan a Vacation for All Ages

 Eliminate the awkwardness of splitting bills by using Splitwise or Tab.
 Designate one person as the "Chief Financial Officer" to pay for group expenses (taxis, groceries, entrance fees).
 At the end of the trip, the app calculates exactly who owes what, preventing small disputes from overshadowing the memories.
 According to Expedia, families who use digital tracking report 20% higher satisfaction rates regarding "value for money" on their trips.

-Case Study: The Italian Reunion
+Case Study: Italian Trip

 The Client: A family of 14, ages 6 to 78, celebrating a 50th wedding anniversary.